archification/archbot/README.md

 ticket_roles = [1234567890]          # Roles with ticket access
 ticket_exempt_role = 1234567890      # Role exempt from seeing ticket message
 ```
+Running the `/help config` command will show all available subcommands for configuration.

 ## Commands